nekootoko3/rack-cors/README.md

   origins { |source, env| true || false }
 ```

-A Resource path can be specified as exact string match (`/path/to/file.txt`) or with a '\*' wildcard (`/all/files/in/*`).
+A Resource path can be specified as regular expression or exact string match (`/path/to/file.txt`), or with a '\*' wildcard (`/all/files/in/*`).
 To include all of a directory's files and the files in its subdirectories, use this form: `/assets/**/*`.
 A resource can take the following options:

 * **methods** (string or array or `:any`): The HTTP methods allowed for the resource.
 * **headers** (string or array or `:any`): The HTTP headers that will be allowed in the CORS resource request.
 Use `:any` to allow for any headers in the actual request.